Princeton-CDH/cdh-ansible/README.md

 - Add the appropriate production and qa host names to the source and destination plays
 - Define a new variable `replication_source_host` in the qa variables; it should reference the corresponding ansible hostname (e.g., for geniza `replication_source_host` is set to `geniza_prod`)
 - If database names differ between qa and production, you may need to override the `db_backup_filename` for the qa host variables.
+- Ensure that the qa host has an `application_url` variable defined; this is needed to correctly set the Django site entry in the migrated database.

 ## Adding a playbook